TheStarport/KnowledgeBase/docs/file-structures/utf/utf.md

 | modifyTime           | uint32 | File last modification timestamp.              |

 - Tree root entry name should be "/", but other names are possible.
 - For attributes see Win32 API dwFileAttributes.
 In short it should be either 0x80 for file or 0x10 for folder.
+It is not necessary, however, that all three bytes after the first here are zero, and, in fact, in some vanilla files, they are not.
 - When entry is a folder the childOffset points to first child byte offset, relative to treeOffset in header, and dataSize* are all zeroes.
 - When entry is a file the childOffset points to data block, relative to dataOffset in header, and dataSize* indicate file size.
 - Timestamps are DOS file timestamp, see: [https://blogs.msdn.microsoft.com/oldnewthing/20030905-02/?p=42653](https://blogs.msdn.microsoft.com/oldnewthing/20030905-02/?p=42653)